rafugo/foodtruckproto/README.md

 https://github.com/datamade/usaddress.

-Lastly, you will need to download the chrome browser as well as the chrome driver, and then put the chrome driver in your PATH that python looks in.
+Lastly, you will need to download the chrome browser as well as the chrome driver (https://chromedriver.storage.googleapis.com/index.html?path=2.41/), and then put the chrome driver in your PATH that python looks in.

 ## TODO:
 ### Current Goals
 - [ ] Figure out how to parse addresses appropriately
-- [ ] Figure out how to parse dates/times appropriately
+- [x] Figure out how to parse dates/times appropriately

 ### Future Goals
 - [ ] Create a system that stores previous identified locations, which will help